 The Butchart Gardens

-Something absolutely not to be missed if you’re in the area is the Butchart Gardens.
+Something absolutely not to be missed if you’re in Vancouver Island is the Butchart Gardens.
 They’re famous around the world, attracting over a million visitors a year.

 Established in 1904 by Jennie Butchart, the gardens are a designated National Historic Site of Canada.
 It’s made up of lots of smaller themed gardens, like a Japanese garden, Italian garden and a rose garden.
 Jennie commissioned these from various garden designers from around the world.
 Her husband Robert made his fortune from manufacturing cement.
 After his limestone quarry was exhausted, Jennie turned that into a garden too.

 The Butchart family still own the gardens, and have expanded and added to it over the century since it first opened.
 Now there’s a menagerie, fountains, pavilions, night illumination and summer firework displays.

 We actually went to the Butchart gardens for a whole day.
 We had dinner at the Blue Poppy and watched the fireworks and water display after sunset.